Hearen/HadoopInitializer/README.md

 * dd if=/dev/zero of=./test0.img bs=1G count=40 #to create a 40G size empty file which can be used as virtual disk

 #### Benchmarks
-pi - CPU intensive type
+There are lots of built-in benchmarks which we can find in hadoop `hadoop jar /home/hadoop/hadoop/share/hadoop/mapreduce/hadoop-mapreduce-examples-2.7.1` or `hadoop jar /home/hadoop/hadoop/share/hadoop/mapreduce/hadoop-mapreduce-client-jobclient-27.1-tests.jar`but as for the most popular ones, they will be CPU intensive type - **pi**, I/O intensive - **TestDFSIO** and integrated and the most popular - **terasort**. pi - CPU intensive type
 * hadoop jar /home/hadoop/hadoop/share/hadoop/mapreduce/hadoop-mapreduce-examples-2.7.1.jar pi 16 1000